 This niche backpacker's cooking tool, utensil hybrid maximizes versatility and thrives in a backcountry setting.

 The Sea to Summit AlphaLight Long is a product designed for the specific purpose of backcountry cooking.
-Its great for getting at hard to reach spaces, easy to keep clean, and made of a strong material, but its awkward feel while eating knocked it out of the awards.
+It is great for getting at hard to reach spaces, easy to keep clean, and made of strong material, but its awkward feel while eating knocked it out of the awards.